 We left Aberystwyth and headed for Aberaron

-Its lovely small town with beaches, all the usual shops etc.
+It’s a lovely small town with beaches, all the usual shops etc….

 Next stop New Quay ( Wales not Cornwall)

-Plenty of Chips and pubs for food, if you are lucky you can see Dolphins form the harbour wall, nice beach ideal family holiday place.
+Plenty of chips and pubs for food and if you are lucky you can see dolphins form the harbour wall.
+Nice beach, ideal family holiday place.

-Its difficult to describe but if you are interested in Engineering or technology this is the place for you.
-If half the family want to go and half don’t leave the others here at Aberporth Beach
+It’s difficult to describe but if you are interested in engineering or technology this is the place for you.
+If some of the family want to go and some don’t, leave the others here at Aberporth Beach

-Its a small village with two stunning beaches, couple of shops/ cafes and a pub, what more would you need?
+It’s a small village with two stunning beaches, couple of shops/ cafes and a pub, what more could you wish for?